Business Benefits of Hiring People with a Disability

 - Being an Employer of Choice - attraction of employers through access to a broader talent pool as people with disability bring a diverse range of skills and abilities and new and valuable perspectives to the workplace

-- Retention – retention of existing employees who have or acquire a disability as they age.
+- Retention – retaining existing employees who develop or acquire a disability as they age

 - Shifting demographics – an ageing population and increased incidence of disability not only impacts workforce but also means changing markets